 Wave 2 (or 1): 1607 (Jamestown) but mostly 1640s-50s "Cavalier" immigration from southern England to Virginia and other mid-Atlantic colonies; aristocratic society of large plantations with African American slaves instead of European peasants, plus middle-class or working-class whites with smaller holdings. > conservative traditions resisting government direction and regulation of wealth.

-Wave 3: 1700s Scotch-Irish immigration from Northern England, Scotland, and Ireland to interiors of mid-Atlantic and southern colonies, especially to foothills and Appalachian Mountains, where they served as buffer between Indians and East Coast elites. > shifting political allegiances: support "New Deal" before Civil Rights Movement; afterward, anti-government freemarket policies, opposition to social safety nets, and "politics of resentment."
+Wave 3: 1700s Scotch-Irish immigration from Northern England, Scotland, and Ireland to interiors of mid-Atlantic and southern colonies, esp. foothills, Appalachian Mountains, the Ohio Valley and beyond, where these hardy settlers served as a buffer between Indians and East Coast elites.

 Where the Scotch-Irish primarily settled